loganheffernan2/thesis-blank/blog/a-test.md

 <br/>

 **KW** Two books come to mind.
-One is called “Extracurricular,” it was published by Platform.
-That book is really great, it talks a bunch about different non-institutional graphic design learning models—people who are working now as well as historical studies.
-Another great book is “Training for Exploitation” by the Precarious Workers Brigade which is affiliated with this graphic design and arts organizing project in the UK called “Evening Class.”
-That book is really cool, it talks about the conditions of the contemporary workplace.
+One is called “[Extracurricular](http://extra-curricular.org/),” it was published by [Platform](http://platplatformform.com/). <span class="contentNote">(6)</span> That book is really great, it talks a bunch about different non-institutional graphic design learning models—people who are working now as well as historical studies.
+Another great book is “[Training for Exploitation](https://www.joaap.org/press/trainingforexploitation.htm)” by the [Precarious Workers Brigade](https://precariousworkersbrigade.tumblr.com/) <span class="contentNote">(7)</span> which is affiliated with this graphic design and arts organizing project in the UK called “[Evening Class](https://evening-class.org/).” <span class="contentNote">(8)</span> That book is really cool, it talks about the conditions of the contemporary workplace.

 <br/>

 **RB** There’s a resurgence of alternative teaching spaces which is really exciting.
-SSHH runs a really wide range of classes.
-My friend Olivia works at this space XXXI which does a similar thing with introduction to coding and photo clubs.
+[SSHH](https://sshh.nyc/) <span class="contentNote">(9)</span> runs a really wide range of classes.
+My friend Olivia works at this space [XXXI](https://www.xxxi.nyc/) <span class="contentNote">(10)</span> which does a similar thing with introduction to coding and photo clubs.
 You don’t necessarily need to have an admission and commit to four years to learn something.
 The interest in workshops is really interesting and short run classes of continued learning—it makes me happy!